The Free Musics by Jack Wright, Spring Garden Music Editions, Jan. 2017, 316 pages

 The free musics are free jazz and free improvisation, genres rooted in the sixties that continue today under different circumstances.
 Their approach was originally exploratory free playing, which encouraged the maximum range of sound and feeling.
 In Europe they were and still are accepted genres for career professionals.
 In North America this is only true for free jazz, a style that continues basically unchanged since its origins.
 Free improvisation that does not communicate a jazz or free jazz identity and feeling is outside the range of media attention, art music audiences, and credentialing institutions.

-Free playing is found as often in private sessions as in performance.
-It is not aimed at convincing anyone besides the musicians themselves.
+Free playing is found as often in private sessions as in performance, and is first of all aimed at convincing the musicians themselves.
 It follows their moment-to-moment intuitions interacting with one another.
 Its strength is to enter play with the lightness of “let’s see what happens," which is no guarantee that the result will be valued musically.
 As a result, this approach has not been the pursuit of many professional musicians.

-This book presents a new way of looking at the music, from the perspective of the musicians themselves rather than that of consumers.
-It takes into account their assumptions and practices--their musical approach, relations to the music world, to each other, and to the social order, as these conditions have changed since the origins of these musics.
+This book presents a new way of looking at the music, not from the perspective of consumers, the promotional media, and academics. but the situation musicians find themselves in.
+It takes into account their assumptions and practices--their musical approach, relations to the music world, to each other, and to the social order, conditions that have changed since the origins of the free musics.

 Chapters follow a rough chronology: 1.
 Jazz as the Prehistory of Free Musics; 2.
 Sixties Free Jazz; 3.
 Collapse of the Free Jazz Movement; 4.
 Free Jazz in Revival; 5.
 The Situation for Jazz-based Music; 6.
 British Free Improvisation; 7.
 Free Improv in North America in the 1980s; 8.
 What Good is Free?; 9.
 Derek Bailey’s Concept of Improvisation; 10.
 Free Playing; 11.
 Free Playing and the Real World; 12.
 Resurgence of Free Improv to the Present

-Jack Wright is a saxophonist who turned to playing free music in 1979, and has toured widely in North America and Europe ever since.
+Jack Wright is a saxophonist who turned to playing free music in 1979 and hasn't regretted his decision.
+He has toured widely in North America and Europe ever since.
 He is open to playing with others, whether experienced or not, and approaches his own playing with a questioning spirit.
 He has been variously called "the Johnny Appleseed of free improvisation,” “an undergrounder by design,” and "the king of experimental free improvisation."
 These might be attractive titles but you need to make your own judgment by looking into and listening to his music.
 See springgardenmusic.com for more information.

-The book is available directly from the author at jackwri444 at aol dot com for $15, with shipping $3 within the US = $18 total, payable by check (write to him for address).
-Paypal also possible.
+The book is available directly from the author at jackwri555 at gmail dot com for $15, with shipping $3 within the US = $18 total, payable by check (write to him for address).
+Paypal also possible for that price, if you click on "send to friends or family.".
 It will include "You Haven't Heard This"--a new CD made for this purpose: one track of Roughhousing, performance in Johnson City TN, Sept.
 2016, plus recent Jack Wright solos on alto and soprano saxes: 76min. total

 The book is also available from Amazon (without the CD): The Free Musics, where you can also read a sample of the text.
 In Canada it is here, In the UK it is here, and as well as Germany, Spain France , and Italy.
 In the US it is available from Squidco.
 Unfortunately, high mailing costs make it prohibitive to ship copies to Europe.